iherman/r2epub/README.md

 https://epub.example.org?url=https://www.example.org/collection.json
 ```

 generates a collection, described by the configuration file.

-By default, the server uses the `http` port number 80 (i.e., the default HTTP port), unless the `PORT` environment variable is set when starting the server.
-Also, by default, no URL-s on `localhost` are accepted, unless the environment variable `R2EPUB_LOCAL` is explicitly set (the value of the variable is not relevant, only the setting is) for the server process.
+(See the [separate module](https://iherman.github.io/r2epub/typedoc/modules/_clib_args_.html) for more details on the configuration file.)

-The server has been deployed on the cloud, using [heroku](https://r2epub.herokuapp.com/).
+The server has been deployed on the cloud at [heroku](https://r2epub.herokuapp.com/) using the `https://r2epub.herokuapp.com/` URL.
+A [client side interface](https://iherman.github.io/r2epub/convert.html) to drive this server is also available.

 ### Use as a typescript/node package through an API

 The program can also be used from another Typescript or Javascript program.
-In Typescript, this simplest access is through:
+In Typescript, the simplest access is through:

 ``` js
 import * as r2epub  from 'r2epub';